The science

 Pain Neuroscience Education

-Understanding how your brain creates pain and why it's safe to move
+Understanding how your brain creates pain and why it's safe to move.

 Nervous System Regulation

-Techniques to calm your fight-or-flight response and restore balance
+Techniques to calm your fight-or-flight response and restore balance.

 Movement Re-training

-Getting back to normal activities and exercise without fear
+Getting back to normal activities and exercise without fear.

 Mindfulness Practices

-Building awareness of thought patterns that amplify pain
+Building awareness of thought patterns that amplify pain.

 Clinical Hypnotherapy

-Accessing subconscious patterns and rewiring pain responses
+Accessing subconscious patterns and rewiring pain responses.

 Before beginning this approach, please consult your doctor to rule out structural abnormality, disease, or infection.
 Once you've done that, take the self-assessment questionnaire to help determine whether this approach is right for you.

-If you've been suffering with chronic pain and traditional treatments haven't worked, there's hope.
-This science-backed approach has helped thousands recover — and it can help you too.
+If you've been suffering with chronic pain and traditional treatments haven't worked, there is hope.
+This science-backed approach has helped thousands recover.